 Our systems were originally developed for use in the NHS estate and comprised software for the analysis of Condition Surveys, Functional Suitability, Space Utilisation and Energy Appraisals.
 The systems have developed in house and currently include the following:-

 Typically the above software is provided free of charge under a user license agreement with no further annual charges to all clients who commission our surveys.
-We also developed bespoke software for clients which have included for example:-

 Our survey IT systems and methodologies are fully compatible with requirements for HESA reporting in Higher Education Estates and with DH requirements for ERIC returns, PAM Metrics and Risk Assessed Condition Surveys and Statutory Compliance Surveys.